MIT-LCP/mimic-website/content/mimictables/noteevents.md

 # Detailed Description

-## `RECORD_ID`

-`RECORD_ID` identifies a unique note in the database.
-This is almost always unique to the row.
-However, there are a handful of cases where the hospital admission times overlap, resulting in ambiguity regarding which admission the note is associated with.
-In these cases, the note is duplicated and associated with each `HADM_ID`.

 ## `SUBJECT_ID`, `HADM_ID`

 Identifiers which specify the patient: `SUBJECT_ID` is unique to a patient and `HADM_ID` is unique to a patient hospital stay.